fjj2544/ros_essay/README.md

 File name: `Host test status test in one test. mp4`

-Content: All execution process of the navigation task
+Content: All execution process of the navigation task in screen

+File name: `ARM. mp4`

+Content: All execution process of the arm task

+File name: `final_video. mp4`

+Content: All execution process of the fare_well task in screen

 ## Multiple servo tests